- Eliot Cooper

 Pilot tests and design optimization tests (DOT) are intended to optimize remediation project design and reduce costs, but often they’re treated as an unnecessary delay and cost before real work begins.
 Many consultants question the utility of these smaller scale remediations, but they’re an important step in evaluating if the full-scale design will meet clean-up expectations at the cost estimated.
 In this blog post, I’ll explain how these tests improve the design, implementation, and results of injection remedies.

-Next week, I’ll be doing a deep dive into how injection of emulsified zero valent iron (EZVI) can be used to treat chlorinated solvents.
-Register for the webinar, Struggling with CVOC Source Zone Treatment?
-Learn How NASA Figured It Out, and submit your questions ahead of time for a chance to win a $50 UberEats gift card.
+On a related note, I've presented deep dive into how injection of emulsified zero valent iron (EZVI) can be used to treat chlorinated solvents.
+Watch my webinar-on-demand, Struggling with CVOC Source Zone Treatment?
+Learn How NASA Figured It Out, if you're interested in learning more.

 There are many reasons to consider pilot testing, and they almost always outweigh the inconvenience of performing them.
 Some of those reasons include: